 Maintain A Healthy Pregnancy

-People with PCOS who become pregnant have a raised risk of complications during their pregnancy; including gestational diabetes, preeclampsia, high blood pressure, preterm delivery and pregnancy losses.
+Women with PCOS who become pregnant have a raised risk of complications during their pregnancy; including gestational diabetes, preeclampsia, high blood pressure, preterm delivery and pregnancy losses.
 This can be due to a number of different reasons including being overweight, hyper stimulation of the ovaries (through assisted conception), altered hormone patterns, altered cycle lengths, and insulin resistance.

 Problems in pregnancy will depend on lots of factors, including your family history, ethnic background and lifestyle.
 To improve fertility and promote healthy pregnancy, optimising your health at preconception is of great importance.
 Consider seeing your doctor for further support and advice.